parallel-cascades/procedural-space-skybox-documentation/docs/procedural-celestial-bodies/introduction.md

 The Sample URP Asset and Renderer have the shadows and anti-aliasing settings used to get the look of the asset presented in the store page.

-The 3D Skybox Renderer is related to [3D Skybox](../3d-skybox-background.md) setup.
+The 3D Skybox Renderer is needed for [3D Skybox](../3d-skybox-background.md) setup.

 ## VSync